 Lucille held her breath, tore off her oxygen-mask, and ripped Bunjiro’s throat out with her teeth.

 Lucille wiped blood from her jaw—though her bodysuit was still splattered with it—and again donned her oxygen-mask.
-ZAB caught her in its open hatch and she fell into the cockpit.
+ZAB caught her in its open hatch and she fell back into the cockpit.
 They zoomed back to the Galaxy Zephyr.
 “You’ve done it now,” said ZAB.
 “The Enemy Hurricane looks angrier than ever.”

 “Like I give a shit.”
 Lucille removed her oxygen-mask and spat more blood.
 They reentered the Galaxy Zephyr and assumed their rightful place in the head.